Capsica: Ri Kshen Isles

 So leave the lovely pseudocoral gardens to native Capsican divers.
 If you're feeling brave, take a ride in a glass-bottom boat under a canopy, draped in a wet blanket, stared at by Capsican grandmas and young parents with nurslings.
 Even that's so hot (55-60°C, 131-140°F) it's hazardous.
 Keep it brief.
 You don't belong down on the coast.

-Not much to say about Kitto, the crab-shaped eastern isle as big as a tropical Ireland.
+Kitto is that crab-shaped eastern isle as big as a tropical Ireland.
 Though with all its volcanoes I should probably compare it to Iceland.
 It's closer to the equator than Skia, but that makes no difference in heat, not to Terrans--fatal is fatal.
 It does affect the rain-patterns--the wet season is longer and rainier.
-Yes, rainforest is hard to tell from wetter rainforest, but the difference is visible on the dry side: savanna with few true desert patches.
+Yes, rainforest is hard to tell from wetter rainforest, but the difference is visible on the dry side: it opens to savanna, but no bare ground, no true desert patches.

 Kitto's savanna is also nourished by a quirk of geology.
 The central hills, like Skia's, are modest.
 Mt Tottura tops 3900 m (12,800'), the tallest peak in the Islands; but most ridges are just 1000-1500 m (3300-5000').
 Even that's enough to cast a rainshadow at this latitude, but these ridges have eroded parallel to the underlying fossae (are they small faults, is there lateral slippage eventually cracking the lava flows above them?)
 That's also parallel to the prevailing winds; these valleys lead storms right through!
 In contrast, Skia's great curve of hills do have similar breaks, but the hills are higher and simply more extensive, exhausting most storms--unfortunately for the desert downwind.

 Oh well, it's all academic.
-Good for the land but bad for you.
-You can't visit anything but the head and shoulders of Mt Tottura.
-Lowland Kitto's just too hot.
+The rain's good for the land but bad for you; the added humidity, on top of the heat, means you can't visit anything on Kitto but the head and shoulders of Mt Tottura.
+Lowland Kitto's just too muggy.